yaghi27/Autonomous-Vehicle-Unity/README.md

 Gradually introduce obstacles bit by bit to refine the model’s decision-making and putting 'Extra checkpoint' around them.

+I also recommend the start position of the car be changed along with its rotation during training to prevent overtraining one specific direction or position.

 ### Ray Perception Setup

 Add Ray Perception 3D to the vehicle in Unity.